UC Santa Cruz

 I have completed numerous college-level psychology courses including general psychology, social psychology, biopsychology, human development and human sexuality, as well as research methods and psychology statistics.
 I also have extensive knowledge of autism spectrum disorders and recently gave a presentation on autism to the psychology club at Foothill College.

 I have a BA in Sociology from the University of California, Santa Cruz.

 I have tutored students with the special needs of Asperger's syndrome, high-functioning autism and nonverbal learning disorders and am very familiar with all three conditions.
 Recently I worked with a student who had been diagnosed with Asperger's.
 I was able to help him raise his grade in statistics from an F to a B, but more importantly, I was able to figure out his learning style and match my tutoring to what he needed, as well as help him cope with his anxiety.

-I have successfully tutored multiple students in statistics through the Foothill College Pass the Torch program as well as statistics students from different high schools and community colleges.
+I have successfully tutored students in statistics ranging in academic level from high school through graduate school.
+I served as a peer tutor in statistics for two quarters at Foothill College through their Pass the Torch program.
 One student I worked with had previously failed the statistics class but received 100% on a quiz and 8 out of 10 on his statistics midterm after I began tutoring him.